 Bankera European bank refers to itself as a blockchain-based bank and seeks to bridge the gap between blockchain and traditional banking through integration with SpectroCoin, which is a cryptocurrency exchange and blockchain wallet.
 Customers can also use Bankera exchange services to swap cryptocurrencies and tokens.

-Therefore, through Bankera and SpectroCoin, clients can sell, send, receive, and store cryptocurrencies such as BTC, ETH, Tether, NEM, Dash, and over 20 different fiat currencies.
+Therefore, with Bankera and SpectroCoin, clients can sell, send, receive, and store cryptocurrencies such as BTC, ETH, Tether, NEM, Dash, and over 20 different fiat currencies.

 Their other products include cryptocurrency loans, investment tools and eventually a dedicated crypto wallet for the platform.